The developer of Stealth Inc. 2 has discussed Microsoft's controversial parity clause, saying most of the games industry wants it gone.

 i think the only thing it means is that they have to be released on all consoles at the same time

 Seems i am wrong, in a way.
-Speaking to Edge, VP of Xbox Phil Harrison explained that the [email protected] So essentially if an indie game releases on PS4 first and not the same time on xb1.
+Speaking to Edge, VP of Xbox Phil Harrison explained that the [email protected] requirement, which means developers can only release their titles on Xbox One if they haven't already been released on other consoles.
+So essentially if an indie game releases on PS4 first and not the same time on xb1.
 Microsoft may refuse that indie?
 It may not suit the devs, not sure why?
 I think Microsoft doesn't want unbalance and i can't blame them really.
 You make an indie release on both platforms the same time, whats the big deal?

 The big deal is the Restriction. it's a stupid restriction you should be happy to get the game at all really.
 Mandating stuff like that is stupid.